 Batteries and electronic devices can have dangerous effects due to sparks or short circuit.
 The requirements regarding the transport of batteries are considerable, and for spare batteries, the restrictions are especially extensive.

-Loose Lithium replacement batteries are forbidden in the checked baggage.
+Loose lithium spare batteries and power banks are forbidden in the checked baggage.

 Electronic devices and spare batteries